emilyedgars/ADS-Project/README.md

         'Pets': [random.choice(['yes', 'no']) for _ in range(num_houses)]
     }
 ```
-This code hows us how the data is randomly created.
+This code shows us how the data is randomly created.
 However, to see the complete version of the code and the function that contains it please go to the 'CODE' foulder inside this repository.

 The information about the students/users registered in our app comes from a Google forms survey: [here](https://docs.google.com/forms/d/e/1FAIpQLSdSy_nhyyBdQ4avUhnSphkRRb2X5sBGxJgc9Er5y6-B6ADczA/viewform?).

-You can find the answers of the survey in the form of a dataset n the 'Resources Dataset' folder inside this repository.
+You can find the answers of the survey in the form of a dataset in the 'Resources Dataset' folder inside this repository.

 # INSTRUCTIONS:
-For those interested in understanding and exploring the algorithms used, the complete version of the code is found in the 'Algorithm' folder inside this repository.
-This code is done using Python, therefore it is advised to open it using a Python environment such as Pycharm.
+For those interested in understanding and exploring the algorithms used, the complete version of the code is found in the 'CODE' folder inside this repository.
+This code is done using Python, therefore it is advised to open it using a Python environment program such as Pycharm.
 To install Pycharm click on [Download](https://www.jetbrains.com/es-es/pycharm/).

 Then, open it in your device, create a new project and give it a name, for example 'PycharmProject'.